-First year course requirements are similar for the BA and BFA programs in Visual Arts, and the BA in Art History has many of the same general requirements.
-Students may change programs within the Department, and BA students may apply to enter the BFA program, but be aware: if you have completed 30-45 credits in one program, you may need additional credits to complete the new program requirement.
-Students in the BFA program who also wish to complete the MAP Minor in Arts Administration must complete at least 123 credit hours.
+First year course requirements are similar for the BA and BFA studio and BA in Art History programs.
+Students may change programs within the Department, and BA students may apply to enter the BFA program.
+However, if you have completed 30-45 credits in one program, you may need additional credits to complete the new program.
+BFA students who also wish to complete the MAP Minor in Arts Administration must complete at least 123 credit hours.